 Disburse or cause to be disbursed the funds of the Association as may be directed by the Board of Directors.

 When requested, render an account of the financial condition of the Association.

 When requested, prepare or cause to be prepared, the financial statements to be included in the annual report to the members.

 b.
 In general, perform all duties incidental to the office of Executive Treasurer and such other duties as may be required by law, these by-laws, or which may be assigned from time to time by the Board of Directors.

 c.
 Procedural outline for transition of executive treasurer into office

-Treasurer will serve a term of 2 years starting March1st, and ending February 28th.
+Treasurer will serve a term of 2 years starting April 1st, and ending March 31st.

 The president of CASAP will issue a letter (on CASAP letter head) stating the new treasurer’s name, address and the term.

 The president will notify the CASAP webmaster of the new treasurer address to be put on the membership application and listed on the website.